JensBender/loan-default-prediction/README-hf-hub.md

 ---

 ## Bias, Risks, and Limitations
-The model was trained on historical data, which may carry inherent biases related to socioeconomic status, geography, or other demographic factors.
-Consequently, the model may produce predictions that unfairly disadvantage certain groups of applicants.
+The model was trained on historical data that may carry biases related to socioeconomic status, geography, or other demographic factors, potentially leading to unfair predictions for certain groups.
+The model can be overconfident on misclassified edge cases, assigning high probabilities to incorrect predictions.
+Confidence scores should not be relied upon without additional scrutiny.

 ### Recommendations
 - **Human in the Loop:** Always use this model as part of a broader decision-making framework that includes human oversight.